 Sausage Swirls is a delightful breakfast entree.
 Cooked sausage is rolled pinwheel-style in a pie crust-type dough and then baked.
 It’s super simple yet tastes really great.
-Sausage Swirls are wonderful served as part of a big country breakfast with fruit, scrambled eggs, oatmeal, Fried Potatoes, or Blueberry Breakfast Cobbler.
+Sausage Swirls are wonderful served as part of a big country breakfast.
+Add fruit, scrambled eggs, oatmeal, Fried Potatoes, or Blueberry Breakfast Cobbler and you’re good to go.
 But they are also a great appetizer or dinner item–especially when you serve breakfast for dinner!

-Sausage Swirls are a wonderful breakfast entree especially for country breakfasts.
+Sausage Swirls are a wonderful breakfast entree especially for holiday breakfasts.

 This close up shows the detail of the sausage spiraled into the pie crust-type dough.